apurvabhandari/Kubernetes/Install-and-configure-a-multi-master-Kubernetes-cluster-with-kubeadm.md

 ![img](https://github.com/apurvabhandari/kubernetes/blob/master/kubernets-logo.png)

 ### Prerequisites
-For this lab, we will use a standard Ubuntu 16.04 installation as a base image for the seven machines needed.
-The machines will all be configured on the same network, 10.10.40.0/24, and this network needs to have access to the Internet.
+For this lab, we will use a standard Ubuntu 16.04 or 18.04 installation as a base image for the seven machines needed.
+The machines will all be configured on the same network, 10.10.10.0/24, and this network needs to have access to the Internet.

 The first machine needed is the machine on which the HAProxy load balancer will be installed.
-We will assign the IP 10.10.40.93 to this machine.
+We will assign the IP 10.10.10.93 to this machine.

 We also need three Kubernetes master nodes.
-These machines will have the IPs 10.10.40.90, 10.10.40.91, and 10.10.40.92.
+These machines will have the IPs 10.10.10.90, 10.10.10.91, and 10.10.10.92.

-Finally, we will also have three Kubernetes worker nodes with the IPs 10.10.40.100, 10.10.40.101, and 10.10.40.102.
+Finally, we will also have three Kubernetes worker nodes with the IPs 10.10.10.100, 10.10.10.101, and 10.10.10.102.

 We also need an IP range for the pods.
 This range will be 10.30.0.0/16, but it is only internal to Kubernetes.